 - Environmentally friendly

 Order today and receive free standard shipping on your Shorai LFX14A2-BS12 Lithium-Iron Battery.
-Only valid in the continental 48 states and not valid with any other offer.
+Only valid in the contiguous 48 states and not valid with any other offer.
 Physical address required (No PO Boxes).

 Shorai's Lithium Iron batteries are the ultimate fusion of light weight and power technologies.
 The LFX14A2-BS12 battery weighs in at 1.61 pounds and offers 210 CCA.
 These batteries will require no change to your charging systems and are a drop-in replacement for your original battery (Included shims may be required for installation).

 What makes Shorai batteries different?
 They contain Shorai-proprietary eXtreme-Rate Lithium Iron prismatic cells (chemistry LiFEPO4).
 They contain no poisonous lead, no dangerous acid, and do not create explosive gases during charge, as traditional Lead-Acid batteries do.
 Compared to traditional batteries, Shorai lithium batteries are extremely light, have much lower self-discharge rate, do not sulfate, and are environmentally friendly.

 Can I use Lead-Acid battery chargers or charger/tenders?